Poll: Donald Trump Seen As ‘Illegitimate President’ By Most Young Americans

 Meanwhile, less than half of voters (47 percent) are confident the Trump administration will be able to make “significant positive change for the country.”

 Pollsters also found by a 45-39 percent margin, voters would confirm Trump’s Supreme Court nominee Neil Gorsuch.
-Confirmation hearings for Gorsuch are expected to start over the net several days and could go on for as long as a week.
+Confirmation hearings for Gorsuch are expected to start over the next several days and could go on for as long as a week.

 The Fox News poll is based on landline and cellphone interviews with 1,008 randomly chosen registered voters nationwide.
-Researcher was jointly conducted by Anderson Robbins Research (D) and Shaw & Company Research (R) from March 12-14, 2017.
+The research was jointly conducted by Anderson Robbins Research (D) and Shaw & Company Research (R) from March 12-14, 2017.

 The poll has a margin of sampling error of plus or minus three percentage points for all registered voters.